Menu Close

 Second Method

-For investigators who submit applications to other Johns Hopkins IRBs (Bloomberg School of Public Health, for example).
+For investigators who submit applications to other Johns Hopkins Institutional Review Boards such as Bloomberg School of Public Health.

-Please contact Nicole Cooper in the ICTR CRU Administrative Office to start the process for generating a new application.
+Please contact Christine LaPonzina in the ICTR CRU Administrative Office to start the process for generating a new application.

 1. Complete your IRB submission; many of the same documents you use for this process will be needed for your CRU application.